-Service category Description Families with income at or below the Amerigroup is not financially responsible for any claims with effective dates of coverage occurring while the child is confined in a hospital.
-These claims should be submitted to the At or below theoccurring while the child is confined in a hospital.
-These claims should be submitMedicaid eligibilityTexas Medicaid & Healthcare Partnership for processing. threshold Families with income Amerigroup is responsible for the costs of covered services beginning on the effective date.
-If above the Medicaid a CHIP Perinate newborn is disenrolled while confined in a hospital, our responsibility for the eligibility threshold costs of covered services terminates on the date of disenrollment.
+Service category Description Families with income at or below the Medicaid eligibility threshold Wellpoint is not financially responsible for any claims with effective dates of coverage occurring while the child is confined in a hospital.
+These claims should be submitted to the Texas Medicaid & Healthcare Partnership for processing.
+Families with income Wellpoint is responsible for the costs of covered services beginning on the effective above the Medicaid date.
+If a CHIP Perinate newborn is disenrolled while confined in a hospital, our eligibility threshold responsibility for the costs of covered services terminates on the date of disenrollr

-3.4 Member enrollment and disenrollment from Amerigroup
+3.4 Member enrollment and disenrollment from Wellpoint